asmdroid/Circle-Packing-Visualization/README.md

 ##How to use it?

 Save all the files of the repository in a root folder of a Web server.
-Change the owner and the group owner of the folder and all its files with the command `chown -r www-data:www-data foldername` Test if everything is right visiting the URL `http://baseServerURL/foldername/`
+Change the owner and the group owner of the folder and all its files with the command `chown -R www-data:www-data foldername` Test if everything is right visiting the URL `http://baseServerURL/foldername/`

 Once you have properly configured the server you should follow the next steps: